-Your doctor will determine when the egg donor is at the optimum point in the stimulation phase, and she will be given an injection of a hormone called HCG (human chorionic gonadotropin).
-This last injection is administered intramuscularly, 36 hours prior to retrieval.
-HCG signals the eggs to mature so that they may be retrieved.
+When your doctor determines she’s ready, your donor will be given an injection of a hormone called human chorionic gonadotropin (hCG).
+This last injection is administered intramuscularly, 36 hours prior to retrieval. hCG signals the eggs to mature so that they may be retrieved.

-The day of the egg retrieval, your donor will be given a twilight sedation and the mature eggs will be extracted vaginally with an ultrasound-guided needle, and placed in a petri dish.
+The day of the egg retrieval, your donor will be given a mild sedative, and the mature eggs will be extracted vaginally with an ultrasound-guided needle and placed in a petri dish.

-Your egg donor will rest for 45 – 90 minutes after the retrieval.
-She will need to be driven home after the procedure and have someone stay with her for the next 24 – 48 hours to monitor her recovery.
-If she has travelled by plane, your clinic will have guidelines as to when it is safe for her to fly back home.
+Your egg donor will rest for 45 to 90 minutes after the retrieval.
+She will need to be driven home by someone after the procedure and have someone stay with her for the next 24 to 48 hours to monitor her recovery.
+If she has traveled by plane, your clinic will provide guidelines as to when it is safe for her to fly back home.

-Your sperm will be introduced into the dish within a few hours and either natural fertilization will occur or your reproductive endocrinologist (RE) may recommend intracytoplasmic sperm injection (ICSI), a process in which sperm is injected directly into the eggs) to ensure that fertilization takes place.
+Within a few hours, sperm will be introduced into the dish, and either natural fertilization will occur or your reproductive endocrinologist (RE) may recommend intracytoplasmic sperm injection (ICSI), a process in which sperm is injected directly into the eggs to help increase the chances of fertilization.

 The embryos are allowed to grow and develop for five days.
 On day five, one or two embryos (now called blastocysts) will be graded for quality and transferred into your uterus, or your that of your gestational carrier to grow.

 Egg Donation FAQ

 Live birth rates are about the same among younger and older women using donor eggs.
-Women in their late 20s through mid 40s average about a 55% birth rate using fresh (not frozen) embryos created through egg donation.
-The chances of an egg donor recipient of advanced age conceiving through donor eggs is 5-10 times greater than if she were using her own eggs.
+Women in their late 20s through mid-40s average about a 55% birth rate using fresh (not frozen) embryos created through egg donation.
+A woman whose own ovarian reserve has diminished is five to ten times more likely to conceive using donor eggs than she would be using her own eggs.

-When choosing a clinic, make sure you compare donor egg success rates, and be sure to work with a clinic that does a lot of third party cycles.
+When choosing a clinic, take the time to compare donor egg success rates, and be sure to work with a clinic that handles a lot of third-party reproduction cycles.